kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

 <h1>Results</h1>

 <h2>Primary Visual Cortex (V1) Achieved Highest Performance on Natural Image Identity Task</h2>
-Although all the visual areas performed well above chance (0.85%), V1 exhibited the highest performance (>75%) in linearly classifying the natural images, followed by area LM (>50%).
-Areas PM and LM performed similarly (> 30%) to each other.
+All the visual areas performed well above chance (0.85%) on the identity task.
+Primary visual cortex (V1) exhibited the highest performance (>75%) in linearly classifying the natural images, followed by area LM (>50%).
+Areas AL and PM performed similarly (> 30%) to each other.

 <center>
 <figure>